Margaret

-Margaret has been an English name since the 11th century, and remained popular throughout the Middle Ages.
-It became less popular between the 16th century and 18th century, but became more common again after this period, becoming the second-most popular female name in the United States in 1903.
+Margaret is a feminine given name, which means "pearl".
+It is of Latin origin, via Ancient Greek and ultimately from Old Iranian.
+It has been an English name since the 11th century, and remained popular throughout the Middle Ages.
+It became less popular between the 16th and 18th century, but became more common again after this period, becoming the second-most popular female name in the United States in 1903.
 Since this time, it has become less common, but was still the ninth-most common name for women of all ages in the United States as of the 1990 census.

-Margaret has many diminutive forms in many different languages, including Maggie, Madge, Daisy, Margarete, Marge, Margo, Margie, Marjorie, Meg, Megan, Rita, Greta, Gretchen, and Peggy.
+Margaret has many diminutive forms in many languages, including Daisy, Greta, Gretchen, Maggie, Madge, Maisie, Marge, Margie, Margo, Margot, Marnie, Meg, Megan, Molly, Peggy, and Rita.